 The Laurels was built in 1850 for the headmaster on the plot immediately behind the school in Middle Street.
 This property was transferred to the local authority in 1969 during a period of expansion when new buildings were erected at the school to cope with the increase in the village population following the developments in Manor Park and the Wilson’s estate.

 The Bliss Charity owns the whole school site, including all the school buildings, the attached school house and the outdoor classroom behind the Laurels.

-The Charity retained responsibility for the maintenance and development of the all the school buildings until 2003.
+The Charity retained responsibility for the maintenance and development of all the school buildings until 2003.
 The system worked with the Charity paying the bills and claiming back 85% of the total cost from the Local Authority.
 The charity retains responsibility for the school house.

-The charity has made contributions to the running of the school including the library, providing computers, helping to fund field trips for needy pupils.
+The Charity has made contributions to the running of the school including the library, providing computers, helping to fund field trips for needy pupils.

-The charity now has income from a limited number of sources:
+The Charity now has income from a limited number of sources: